cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

   and also succeeds to update the actual value.
   (current entry value: 2)
 - Thread #1 resumes and continues by acquiring the lock for the entry.
 It then checks the current value again and observes that "2" != "1".
-Thus a concurrent modification has happened and it needs to retry from the beginning.
+Thus, a concurrent modification has happened and it needs to retry from the beginning.
   Upon retry the thread again determines that the entry exists, with value "2", it thus calls `updateValueFactory` again, now getting "3" as "newValue".